'We must end this uncivil war,' Biden says, taking over a U.S. in crisis

 The themes of Biden’s 21-minute speech mirrored those he had put at the center of his presidential campaign, when he portrayed himself as an empathetic alternative to the divisive Trump, a Republican.

-He had promised immediate action, and shortly after entering the White House on Wednesday afternoon he began signing a raft of executive actions to overturn some of Trump’s most controversial policies.
+Saying there was “no time to waste,” Biden signed 15 executive actions shortly after entering the White House on Wednesday afternoon to set a new course and overturn some of Trump’s most controversial policies.

-The orders included mandating masks on federal property, rejoining the Paris climate accord, and ending a travel ban on some Muslim-majority countries.
+The orders included mandating masks on federal property, halting the withdrawal from the World Health Organization, rejoining the Paris climate accord and ending a travel ban on some Muslim-majority countries.

-Biden told reporters that Trump had left him “a very generous letter” but he would not disclose its contents until he had spoken to Trump.
+Biden told reporters in the Oval Office that Trump had left him “a very generous letter,” but he would not disclose its contents.

 The inauguration itself, one unlike any other in U.S. history, served as a stark reminder of both the tumult that defined the Trump era as well as the pandemic that still threatens the country.